roccoangelella/Manager-Assistant/prompts_and_outputs.md

     What is the primary objective of the Finance Department at CASE-ARIA s.r.l., and what specific financial indicators does it monitor?

 ### RAG System Output:
-'''The primary objective of the Finance Department at Case-Aria s.r.l. is to ensure the company's sustainability and growth.
+`The primary objective of the Finance Department at Case-Aria s.r.l. is to ensure the company's sustainability and growth.
 This involves several key responsibilities, including compliance with financial regulations, maintaining a robust internal control framework to prevent financial irregularities, and supporting ESG (Environmental, Social, and Governance) initiatives.

 The Finance Department monitors specific financial indicators, including:
 1. EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization): A measure of core operational profitability.